hathix/interactive-mac-installer/README.md

 ## Todos

 * Make the tool actually install stuff and not do a dry run
-* Include a shell script to bootstrap getting homebrew and node, then running npm install and the script for you
+* Use brew cask list to hide the apps you've already installed (to make this idempotent)